Leagues view : creating cross-sales

 User testing

 We tested with five participants in a moderated lab test.
-They went through our Leagues view proto and the desktop-first production design.
-The participants also showed their own playing patterns – a practice I promote in moderated tests.
-Our user researcher Luke ran the tests.
+They tried out the Leagues proto and the desktop-first production UI.
+The participants also showed their own playing – a practice I promote.
+Our UX researcher Luke ran the tests.

 I visualized the test in an single canvas view (screenshot above).
 I updated the canvas as we went from planning to sharing results.